lmarza/Curriculum-Learning-for-Safe-Mapless-Navigation/README.md

 ## Training
+`conda activate cl-env`

-All the weights of the nets that you train with the various methods are automatically saved in the folder `Curriculum-Learning-for-Safe-Mapless-Navigation/PPO_preTrained/`
+>All the weights of the nets that you train with the various methods are automatically saved in the folder `Curriculum-Learning-for-Safe-Mapless-Navigation/PPO_preTrained/`

 ### Step 1: Train E2E